Presidential transition of George W. Bush

 The presidential transition of George W. Bush took place following the 2000 United States presidential election.
 It started after Bush was declared the victor of the election on December 12, 2000, when the Bush v.
 Gore decision by the Supreme Court halted the election recount in Florida, making Bush the victor in that state.
 The decision delivered him the state's 25 electoral votes, thus giving him a total of 271 electoral votes.
 This was one more vote than the 270 needed to win the presidency outright, making him president-elect.

-Due to the recount effort and litigation between Bush and his presidential opponent Al Gore leaving the election undecided until December 12, 2000, Bush's official transition was abbreviated, at just 39 days.
+Due to the recount effort and litigation between Bush and his presidential opponent Al Gore leaving the outcome of the election unclear until December 12, 2000, Bush's official transition was abbreviated, at just 39 days.
 The transition was chaired by vice president-elect Dick Cheney.

-Bush's victory was formally certified on January 6, 2001, when a joint session of congress certified the electoral college count.
-Bush was inaugurated at noon EST on January 20, 2001.
+Bush's victory was formally certified on January 6, 2001, when a joint session of Congress certified the electoral college count.
+The transition ended when Bush was inaugurated on January 20, 2001.
 This was the first presidential transition to be held after the passage of the Presidential Transition Act of 2000.